ndd21/PHYS281/docs/markinggrid.md

 * For long simulations output the final data to a file(s) and have any plotting scripts as separate files that read in that data.
 You don't want to have to re-run a long simulation just to change the marker style or font size on a plot!
-* If you're not sure how to create a zip file then please look up how to do this more than 20 seconds before the deadline!
-(Yes, that happened last year...)
+* If you're not sure how to create a zip file then please look up how to do this well before the deadline!
 * Back up your code, data files and plots somewhere (it's worth repeating!)

 You should try and generate results at each stage as you develop your simulation rather than waiting